-The CONSULTANT will assist the DEPARTMENT in preparing the ACER in accordance with the PD&E Manual.
+The CONSULTANT will assist the DEPARTMENT in completing the FHWA Type 2 Categorical Exclusion Form and all attachments in accordance with Part 1, Chapter 5 of the PD&E Manual.

 7.0 METHOD OF COMPENSATION

 Payment for the work accomplished will be in accordance with Exhibit B of this contract.
 The DEPARTMENTs Project Manager and the CONSULTANT will monitor the cumulative invoiced billings to ensure the reasonableness of the billings compared to the study schedule and the work accomplished and accepted by the DEPARTMENT.
 The DEPARTMENT Project Manager will decide whether work of sufficient quality and quantity has been accomplished by comparing the reported Scope of Services percent complete against actual work accomplished.